Civil Engineering (ECIV)

 Preparation for the Fundamentals of Engineering Exam.
 Will cover general engineering and civil engineering specific areas.
 Restricted to Civil Engineering Seniors.
 Pass/ Fail Grading.

 Individual investigation or studies of special topics.
 A maximum of six credits may be applied toward a degree.

 Graduation with Leadership Distinction: GLD: Research

-The steps of conducting and interpreting an environmental life cycle assessment on civil and environmental engineering systems.
-Fundamentals associated with conducting a life cycle assessment, including goal and scope, inventory analysis, impact assessment, and interpretation.
+The steps of conducting and interpreting an environmental life cycle assessment of engineered systems.
+Fundamentals associated with conducting a life cycle assessment, including goal and scope, inventory analysis, impact assessment and interpretation.

 Introduction of structural modeling; strain gauge instrumentation; force, displacement, acceleration, pressure, temperature measurements; concrete and steel modeling; size effects; analysis of experimental data.